aralisza/anth1101/Quiz4/Globalization.md

 # Parts of Globalization

 * Homogenization
 * Social flows
+* Flexible Accumulation
+  * Flexibility that comes with globalization/time-space compression
+  * Ability of companies to split up the process of production to different countries all across the world  this is done to make production cheaper
+  * Spreading out various tasks and material needs of producing an item all across the world
+  * Causes race to the bottom

 ## Lexus & Olive Tree

 * One of the first books on globalization
 * Lexus = globalization
 * Olive tree = the traditional notion of nation (nationalism)